-If the breeder is a good one, they will already start the dog training for their Labrotties.
-But once the puppy is at your house, you need to take over the training.
+If the breeder that you buy from is a great one, they will have already started the dog training for their puppies.
+Once the puppy is in your hands though it will be your responsibility to train him/her.

 You do not want to wait until your puppy is four to five months old to start their training.
 If you wait, until they are older to train them, you will have an out of control Labrottie.